danielsaidi/Sheeeeeeeeet/README.md

 ## <a name="appearance"></a>Appearance

 Sheeeeeeeeet lets you customize the appearances of the action sheets and their views and items.
 You can change fonts, colors and images as well as item heights, corner radius and more.
 For a complete guide, [click here][Appearance].

+## <a name="advanced-example"></a>Advanced example

+You can use Sheeeeeeeeet to create basic sheets like the one above, as well as very competent and self-contained ones.
+The above example is just a start.

+When you have the basics under control, check out [this advanced example][AdvancedExample] to see how you can take things one step further.

 ## Demo App